Frequently Asked Questions

 How is Orange Line service different from an express bus?

 Orange Line station and other improvements will also benefit express bus routes in the corridor.
 At many stations, a customer will be able to choose between express and station-to-station service based on the length of trip, destination and time of day.
 The Orange Line will be slower than a non-stop express trip over the entire 17-mile corridor.
 However, frequency and span of service will be greatly enhanced to destinations throughout the corridor, providing more options for people traveling in both directions, seven days a week.

 Why was I-35W selected for BRT?

-I-35W is already Minnesota’s busiest commuter corridor, with 26 express bus routes, and one limited-stop route (Route 535) providing station-to-station service.
-There are about 14,000 daily bus riders on I-35W South.
-This existing, high demand led the Minnesota State Legislature to pass a 2003 bill which mandated that MnDOT study the feasibility of BRT on I-35W.
+I-35W has been Minnesota’s busiest commuter corridor, with 26 express bus routes operating pre-pandemic, and one limited-stop route (Route 535) providing station-to-station service.
+There were about 14,000 daily bus riders on I-35W pre-pandemic.
+This high demand led the Minnesota State Legislature to pass a 2003 bill which mandated that MnDOT study the feasibility of BRT on I-35W.
 In 2010, Highway BRT along I-35W was incorporated into the Metropolitan Council's 2030 Transportation Policy Plan.
 The Orange Line will significantly improve this route, while utilizing improvements that are already constructed and operating.

 What will be the frequency and service hours?

-The Orange Line is expected to run every 10 minutes during rush hour and every 15 minutes during midday, evenings and weekends, with less frequent service in the early morning and late at night.
+The Orange Line is expected to run every 15 minutes on weekdays, with 30-minute service on weekends and at night.
 During rush hour, express buses will supplement Orange Line service.

 What kind of features will stations have?